RoHS, WEEE and REACH Compliance Statement for AstroNova, Inc. ToughWriter Printers

 REACH is the European Community Regulation on chemicals and their safe use (EC 1907/2006).
 It deals with the Registration, Evaluation, Authorization and Restriction of Chemical substances.
 The law entered into force on 1 June 2007.
 The REACH Regulation places greater responsibility on industry to manage the risks from chemicals and to provide safety information on the substances.
 Manufacturers and importers are required to gather information on the properties of their chemical substances, which will allow their safe handling, and to register the information in a central database run by the European Chemicals Agency (ECHA) in Helsinki.

-AstroNova’s ToughWriter 4 printers are fully compliant with the EU’s REACH requirement.
+AstroNova’s ToughWriter 4 and ToughWriter 5 printers are fully compliant with the EU’s REACH requirement.
 None of the substances contained in the printer currently exceed the one ton per year manufacturing/import threshold for these chemicals.